How To Get Challenge Coins – Most Common Ways to Earn Them

 This may have started the coin challenge that’s still played today.
 After the pilot’s safe return, all of his fellow unit members were required to keep their medallions with them.
 The practice of doing a coin check meant that any unit member who was unable to show their coin had to buy the challenger a drink.
 If everyone was able to produce their coin, then the person who called the coin challenge bought drinks for the whole crew.

 There are several ways that you can get challenge coins.
 If you’re a member of an organization, then you may receive one as recognition of your services.
 Receiving a challenge coin is a memorable occasion that you will treasure.
 The practice of trading coins across military branches has become popular, and it’s a great way to meet service members from different units.
 There are many challenge coin collectors who buy this unique memorabilia to display in their homes.
-Collectors appreciate the history and intricate designs on the custom coins, and it’s not uncommon for some collectors to spend hundreds of dollars to complete their collections.
+Collectors appreciate the history and intricate designs on the custom coins, and it’s not uncommon for some collectors to spend hundreds of dollars to complete their collection of challenge coins.

 The most common way to get challenge coins is by playing the coin challenge game.
 Although the game is over one hundred years old, it’s still incredibly popular today in America, the United Kingdom, Canada and Australia.
 Starting a coin check is easy, but be careful, because you may end up having to buy a lot of drinks.
 The initiator of the game can shout it out or use their coin to make a loud noise on the bar, table or floor.
-Dropping your coin by accident can also start the game, which is a good reason to keep your coin secured.
+Dropping your challenge coin by accident can also start the game, which is a good reason to keep your coin secured.

 Anyone who has received a challenge coin should most likely already be familiar with the rules of the game, but you should make it clear how many drinks will be purchased by the loser.
 At this point, everyone participating is required to show their challenge coin.
 The coin should never be handed over to another game participant, because you’ll lose your coin.
 Hold your coin on the palm of your hand, in your fingers or place it next to you on a table.
 Another way to lose your coin is by leaving it on a table or chair and walking away, making it available to anyone who wants it.